siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 c_{\mathrm{eff}} = \frac{c}{2}.
 $$

 The slowdown is not an added mechanism.
-It is the flux-density accounting of a single positive recovery channel: the energy density increases locally while the available flux does not.
+It is the forced consequence of maintaining the $4u$ density while only $2u c$ of flux is supplied.

+The small-angle fringe version is a practical variant, not the conceptual core.
+When the two outgoing rays cross at a nonzero angle, the same accounting is spread across a spatial pattern.
+The full $\cos^2+\sin^2$ pattern can still carry the original mean flux at the original speed by redistribution.
+The loaded-branch question then concerns a selected bright part of that pattern, which is the local version of the collinear recovery branch.

 ## Finite overlap region